Search

 Menu

-Thanks to a generous grant from Andrew’s Gift, teachers across Vista’s Springboard campus are beginning to use VizZle technology for individual and group learning.
-The technology syncs with Vista’s curriculum and works in tandem with the All-in-One devices recently purchased with generous support from The Vista School PTO and with interactive whiteboard technology funded by the Andrew’s Gift grant.
+Thanks to a generous grant from Andrew’s Gift, VizZle technology is now widely used across Vista’s Springboard campus for both individual and group learning.
+The system integrates seamlessly with Vista’s curriculum and complements the use of interactive whiteboards and All-in-One devices, which were funded through additional support from Andrew’s Gift and The Vista School PTO.

-“This [VizZle] is the first thing that doesn’t need explanation,” Blackman said.
-Her message to parents is “just enjoy being with your child and working on skills.
-See how awesome they are.”
+“This is the first tool that doesn’t require explanation,” the teacher said.
+“Parents can simply enjoy working on skills with their child and see how amazing they are.”

 Previous post